 How do we achieve this?

-Reptonians take the lead in their education, whether it is by setting their own targets in collaboration with their academic tutor following a set of MAs, or for instance by leading a seminar discussion in Temple Society or other academic activity.
+Reptonians take the lead in their education, whether it is by setting their own targets in collaboration with their academic tutor following a set of MAs, or for instance by leading a seminar discussion in one of the academic societies.
+Boys and girls holding an academic scholarship and those with a like-minded scholarly aspiration are mentored for five years by the Master of Scholars in a Unique Scholarship Journey.
+This development is focused on Ramsey and Temple Societies where a pupil’s articulated intellectual response to a concept is central.
+Additionally the Master of Scholars will coach these pupils in time management and guide them to academic opportunities outside Repton.
 We aim to bring structure and consistency to excellence.
 In this regard, we have developed Precision Education, a unique offering which takes all quantified aspects of a pupil’s academic profile and synthesises the information so that classroom teachers and pastoral leaders can respond to the pupil on a truly individualised basis.
 Precision Education also allows boys and girls to challenge those areas of themselves which need most development.
-In the sixth form programme, Reptonians are given guidance by the Universities Team given them the best possible further education outcomes.
+In the Sixth Form programme, Reptonians are given guidance by the Universities Team given them the best possible further education outcomes.
 They have access to the cross-curricular programme and EPQs.
 The Learning Support Department provides the very best one to one and small group support.
-In both sport and music Reptonians receive the highest levels of coaching and tuition having access to national level competitions and performance.
-Excellence in any endeavour will be recognised at the highest levels by a Headmaster’s Congratulation and a mention in Lists.
+In both sport and music Reptonians receive the highest levels of coaching and tuition having access to national level competitions.
+Elite boys and girls are mentored in aspects of training, recovery, psychology and nutrition by our Performance Sport Lead.
+Excellence in any endeavour will be recognised by a graded scheme of rewards and at the highest levels by a Headmaster’s Congratulation and a mention in Lists.

 Respect founded on a deep regard for common humanity and the unexceptional in each other